-THREE-MONTHS 25-CENT TRIAL SUBSCRIP-TIONS are always discontinued when the time is up, unless renewed under our very liberal offer to such subscribers.
+THREE MONTHS 25 CENT TRIAL SUBSCRIP TIONS are always discontinued when the time is up, unless renewed under our very liberal offer to such subscribers.

-Banner of Light for sale at the office of
+BANNER OF LIGHT for sale, at the office of this paper.

-TWENTY-FIVE CENTS pays for the RELIGIO-Philosophical Journal for three months, for new trial subscribers.
-Please send in the subscriptions.
+TWENTY-FIVE CENTS pays for the RELIGIO-PHILOSOPHICAL JOURNAL for three months, for new trial subscribers.
+Please send in the sub-

-THE PROGRESSIVE LYCEUM OF CHICAGO holds its sessions in Good Templar's Hall, corner of Washington and Desplains, sts., every Sunday at 12:30 p.m.
+THE PROGRESSIVE LYCKUM OF CHICAGO holds its sessions in Good Templar's Hall, corner of Washington and Desplains, sta., every Sunday at 12:30 b.m.
 All are invited.